jesskay/psquid.net/_posts/2012-02-14-the-joys-of-jekyll.markdown

 A little while ago, I [moved my blog to a blogging engine of my own design and creation][1].
 And all was well and good.
-But after a while, I started to find little things I didn't like my original solution to, and gradually the entire codebase devolved into a functioning, but crufty, relic.
+But after a while, I started to find little things I didn't like in my original solution, and gradually the entire codebase devolved into a functioning, but crufty, relic.
 And I spent _far_ more time working on the engine than actually writing any posts, which is toxic for a blog, especially since 90% of code changes won't result in any obvious visual